LipatJob/CoinAndBillValueDetector/README.md

 This is a short guide on how our project is structured.

 To detect the value of money in an image, see main.py.
 You may uncomment items in the IMAGE_LOCATION array to test out different images.
+You could also set DEBUG_MODE to false when you don't want to see coins and bills being processed one by one.

 To detect the value of money in a video, see video_recog.py.
 You may change the value of INPUT_VIDEO_LOCATION to select a different video.
 You can change where the output video is located by changing OUTPUT_VIDEO_LOCATION